leomonta/PSC/README.md

 UUID    => The author UUID
-MSGID   => The message ID, an unsigned 32bit integer profressing from 0 Body    => The body of the message as a UTF-8 list Resname => A list of resources names, names are always 32bits stored on hex notation
+MSGID   => The message ID, an unsigned 32bit integer profressing from 0 Body    => The body of the message as a UTF-8 list Resname => A list of resources names, names are always 64bits stored on hex notation
 ```

 ### Resources

-Resources are genrally binary files associated with a message They are simply stored with a randomlly generated name (64bits int hex notation)
+Resources are genrally binary files associated with a message.
+They are simply stored with a randomlly generated name (64bits in hex notation)

 ---